A person adding a mud mixture to bamboo stalks that are attached to a wall, showcasing sustainable building practices.

 Black and white illustration of a bamboo stalk with leaves

 • Applicants begin by completing a series of questions that allow our team an opportunity to get to know you and your goals.
-After completion, we’ll schedule a video call with our instructors to ensure the program is a good fit before moving forward with enrollment.
+After completion, our instructors will reach out to ensure the program is a good fit before moving forward with enrollment.

 • The course is intentionally limited to approximately 20 participants to create an intimate learning environment with plenty of opportunity for discussion, mentorship, and hands-on collaboration.